Metacognition: Related concepts

+Measuring metacognition

+Research on metacognition has distinguished between metacognitive bias, metacognitive sensitivity, and metacognitive efficiency.
+Metacognitive bias refers to a general tendency toward overconfidence or underconfidence in judgments about one's performance.
+Metacognitive sensitivity describes how well confidence judgments distinguish between correct and incorrect responses.
+Metacognitive efficiency refers to a subject’s level of metacognitive sensitivity relative to task performance and allows researchers to assess how effectively individuals evaluate their own performance independent of overall accuracy.

+Traditional measures of metacognition include confidence ratings following a decision or response, judgments of learning, and feeling-of-knowing judgments.
+However, these measures can be influenced by response biases and other factors unrelated to metacognitive ability.
+To address this issue, formal measures based on signal detection theory have been developed.
+These approaches use techniques such as receiver operating characteristic (ROC) analysis and metrics such as meta-d′ to estimate how effectively confidence judgments discriminate between correct and incorrect responses.

 Social metacognition

 Although metacognition has thus far been discussed in relation to the self, recent research in the field has suggested that this view is overly restrictive.
 Instead, it is argued that metacognition research should also include beliefs about others' mental processes, the influence of culture on those beliefs, and on beliefs about ourselves.
 This "expansionist view" proposes that it is impossible to fully understand metacognition without considering the situational norms and cultural expectations that influence those same conceptions.
 This combination of social psychology and metacognition is referred to as social metacognition.

 Social metacognition can include ideas and perceptions that relate to social cognition.
 Additionally, social metacognition can include judging the cognition of others, such as judging the perceptions and emotional states of others.
 This is in part because the process of judging others is similar to judging the self.
-However, individuals have less information about the people they are judging; therefore, judging others tends to be more inaccurate; an effect called the fundamental attribution error.
+However, individuals have less information about the people they are judging; therefore, judging others tends to be more inaccurate, an effect called the fundamental attribution error.
 Having similar cognitions can buffer against this inaccuracy and can be helpful for teams or organizations, as well as interpersonal relationships.